Illinois's 10th congressional district

 The 10th congressional district of Illinois lies in the northeast corner of the state and mostly comprises northern suburbs of Chicago.
 It was created after the 1860 census.
 The district is currently represented by Democrat Brad Schneider.

 The area of the district was originally represented by one of Abraham Lincoln's closest allies, Elihu B. Washburne (R-Waukegan).
 The district was created in 1982 redistricting out of districts represented by John Porter (R-Wilmette) and Robert McClory (R-Lake Bluff).
 On the retirement of McClory, the district was represented by Porter after winning the elections of 1982, 1984, 1986, 1988, 1990, 1992, 1994, 1996, and 1998.
 Following Porter's retirement, 11 Republicans and two Democrats ran to succeed him.
 Eventually nine Republicans and one Democrat stood for election in the primary of March 2000.
 John Porter's former Chief of Staff, Mark Kirk, won the Republican primary over number two rival Shaun Donnely.
 Kirk then defeated State Representative Lauren Beth Gash (D-Highland Park) by 2% in the 2000 general election.
 Kirk remained in Congress until he decided to run for the United States Senate in the 2010 election.
 He was succeeded by Republican Robert Dold.

-The 10th is home to several Fortune 500 companies, including, but not limited to: CDW, Walgreens, Underwriters Laboratories, Caterpillar, Inc., Baxter Healthcare, AbbVie, Allstate Insurance, and Mondelez International.
+The 10th is home to several Fortune 500 companies, including, but not limited to: CDW, Walgreens, Underwriters Laboratories, Baxter Healthcare, AbbVie, Allstate Insurance, and Mondelez International.
 The Naval Station Great Lakes near North Chicago, hosting the United States Navy's only boot camp, trains 38,000 recruits each year.
 5.2% of the district's inhabitants have performed military service.